CnrIacBaGit/Z_control_multi_agents/README.md

 The routines have been implemented and developed by Angela Monti and Fasma Diele.
 They can be used under the conditions of CC-BY-NC 2.0.
 When utilizing this codebase, please cite the following publication:

-A. Monti, F. Diele, Exponential Consensus through Z-Control in High-Order Multi-Agent Systems, arXiv preprint.
+A. Monti, F. Diele, Exponential Consensus through Z-Control in High-Order Multi-Agent Systems, arXiv preprint, https://doi.org/10.48550/arXiv.2511.19252

 The complete description of the model, control architecture, and numerical methods is available in the cited manuscript.